wlh18/html-css-1/README.md

     <thisisatag>This is the content</thisisatag>
 ```

-Above we can see the basic syntax of an HTML element.
+Above is the basic syntax of an HTML element.

 1. First is the tag itself.
-We declare HTML tags using angle brackets `<>`, with the name for the tag contained within the `<>` brackets.
+HTML tags are declared using angle brackets `<>`, with the name for the tag contained within the `<>` brackets.
 2. Most HTML tags come in pairs of opening and closing tags.
 The closing tag begins with a `/` immediately after the first angle bracket to indicate that it is corresponding closing pair of the HTML tag.
-3. Between the angle brackets is where we specify the type of tag we are using.
-There are various types of tags native to HTML, which we will cover shortly.
+3. Between the angle brackets is where developers specify the type of tag they are using.
+There are various types of tags native to HTML, which will be covered shortly.
-4. We wrap the tags around the **content** that we want stored inside that HTML tag.
+4. Tags are wrapped around the **content** that is stored inside that HTML tag.
 The content together with the tag creates an HTML element.

 >Note: Some elements are called "self-closing" or "void" elements because their tags should not be written in pairs.
 This is because they are not designed to contain content.
 See the example below:
 ```html